Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 It's always anticlimactic, though, to arrive at a destination many hours too early.
 Our [hotel](https://www.bernerhof.ch/en/hotel/hotel) wasn't ready for us.
 We had nothing to do.

 And so we ended up walking from central Kandersteg up all the way to the Oeschinensee (the famous local mountain lake), doing the end of today's hike in reverse and uphill, and a hard, hot walk it was!
-We found ourselves in the company of numerous Israeli teenagers out on a school outing -- nice kids!
+We found ourselves in the company of numerous Israeli teenagers out on a school outing -- nice kids who were very proud of their (admirable!)
+English language skills!

 ![The Oeschinensee, a glacial lake.](images/Oeschinensee_IMG_7968.jpg)